 We have considered SGMA’s policies and the legal requirements that GSPs must account for, including those described above in the programmatic context of the regulatory framework adopted by this order.
 Notably, while CV-SALTS will allow for existing dairies to achieve the Nitrogen Discharge Limit in accordance with a maximum time schedule of 35 years, it also requires the final management zone implementation proposal to explain how the Management Zone intends to coordinate with efforts underway pursuant to SGMA, and encourages the GSAs to participate in and support the Management Zones to “ensure that actions they plan, permit and implement minimize reductions in groundwater quality, while promoting water sustainability.”

-While we acknowledge and appreciate the coordination that occurs between the Management Zone participants and the GSAs at the early stages of Management Zone development under CV-SALTS, because dairies are such a significant source of nitrates in groundwater, our view is that the Central Valley Water Board should also coordinate with the GSAs as it consider the policies of SGMA and relevant GSPs during its development of the interim and final revised dairy waste discharge requirements.
+While we acknowledge and appreciate the coordination that occurs between the Management Zone participants and the GSAs at the early stages of Management Zone development under CV-SALTS, because dairies are such a significant source of nitrates in groundwater, our view is that the Central Valley Water Board should also coordinate with the GSAs as it consider the policies of SGMA and relevant GSPs during its development of the revised dairy waste discharge requirements.
 We hereby direct the Central Valley Water Board to do so.

 The California Environmental Quality Act